 (1) The primary care physician agrees to provide primary care services in the health resource shortage area identified in the letter of intent for the number of hours and duration specified in the contract;

 (2) When providing primary care services in the health resource shortage area, the primary care physician agrees to do all of the following:

 (a) Provide primary care services in an outpatient or ambulatory setting approved by the department of health;

 (b) Provide primary care services without regard to a patient's ability to pay;

 (c) Meet the requirements for a medicaid provider agreement and enter into the agreement with the department of medicaid to provide primary care services to medicaid recipients.

 (3) The department of health agrees, as provided in section 3702.75 of the Revised Code, to repay, so long as the primary care physician performs the service obligation agreed to under division (B)(1) of this section, all or part of the principal and interest of a government or other educational loan taken by the primary care physician for expenses described in section 3702.75 of the Revised Code;

 (4) The primary care physician agrees to pay the department of health an amount established by rules adopted under section 3702.79 of the Revised Code if the physician fails to complete the service obligation agreed to under division (B)(1) of this section.

-(C) The contract may include any other terms agreed upon by the parties.
+(C) The contract shall include the following terms as agreed upon by the parties:

 Amended by 128th General AssemblyFile No.9, HB 1, §101.01, eff.
 10/16/2009.